biphasic/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I graduated with a PhD in neuromorphic engineering from Sorbonne University because I think that technology can learn a thing or two from how biological systems process information.
-I work with event cameras that are inspired by the human retina and spiking neural networks that mimic our brain in an effort to teach machines to compute a bit more like humans do.
+I work with event cameras that are inspired by the human retina and spiking neural networks that mimic our brain, in an effort to teach machines to compute a bit more like humans do.
 I'm co-founder of [Neurobus](https://neurobus.space) and [Open Neuromorphic](https://open-neuromorphic.org) to pursue those goals!

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_public.pdf" "newtab" >}}resumé{{< /staticref >}}. -->